prody/ProDy-website/tutorials/insty_tutorial/signint.rst

    ..
    ..

-This content is also displayed on the plot in ``PNG`` format that and saved in the folder.
+This content is also displayed on the plot in ``PNG`` format that is saved in the folder.
 If there are a lot of results, several plots will be created, as exemplified by hydrogen bonds for which we identified 61 pairs of residues.